googleapis/google-cloud-python/docs/bigquery-usage.rst

 Datasets
 --------

-A dataset represents a collection of tables, and appies several default policies to tables as they are created:
+A dataset represents a collection of tables, and applies several default policies to tables as they are created:

 - An access control list (ACL).
 When created, a dataset has an ACL